The St Albans School Foundation was established in 2008 with the aim of raising funds in support of the School in three main areas:

 For more information on donations click here

 Development Director.
-Kate runs the St Albans School Foundation and is your best contact for queries regarding supporting the Foundation or how funds are used.
+Rebecca runs the St Albans School Foundation and is your best contact for queries regarding supporting the Foundation or how funds are used.

 T: 01727 515177